Sage/carbon-factory/docs/webpack.md

 module.exports = require('carbon-factory/webpack.config')();
 ```

 This example uses the default config supplied by Carbon Factory.
-Optionally you can send additional options to the function, please see the [config file](https://github.com/Sage/carbon-factory/blob/master/webpack.config.js) to learn more about what options are available.
+You can send additional options to the function, please see the [config file](https://github.com/Sage/carbon-factory/blob/master/webpack.config.js) to learn more about what options are available.

 Alternatively, this function returns a simple JavaScript object which you can manipulate in any way you want: